George Michael Steinbrenner

 - Died July 13, 2010 in Tampa, FL USA

-The owner of the New York Yankees since 1973, when he bought the team from CBS for $10 million, George Steinbrenner was well known for his implication in on-field decisions and his love of firing managers.
+The owner of the New York Yankees from 1973, when he bought the team from CBS for $10 million, until his death in 2010, George Steinbrenner was well known for his implication in on-field decisions and his love of firing managers.
 He hired and fired Billy Martin five times.
 In later years, he changed that reputation, sticking with Joe Torre as manager from 1996 to 2007.
 During his ownership of the club, the Yankees won the World Series seven times.

 Steinbrenner was the son of a wealthy shipping magnate from Cleveland, OH.
 After serving in the United States Air Force at the time of the Korean War, he was an assistant to legendary coach Woody Hayes at Ohio State University, then was a football coach at both Northwestern University and Purdue University.
 He was also a high school basketball coach at Aquinas College High School.
 After that, he took over the family shipping business, revitalizing and expanding the company, and also became chairman of the American Shipbuilding Company.
 He made his first foray into professional sports in the 1960s, taking an ownership stake in the Cleveland Pipers of the American Basketball League.
 However, the league and team went bankrupt after a season and a half.
-He then invested in Broadway shows with more success, meeting business partner James Nederlander in the process.
+He then invested in Broadway shows with more success, meeting business partner Robert Nederlander in the process.